NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Can transition faster
     - Has forward or backwards momentum with 6 or 4
 - JA(A)
+    14
-    - Damage reduced on projectiles: 6 > 4
+    - Damage decreased on each projectile from 6 to 4
     - Can transition faster
     - Has forward or backwards momentum with 6 or 4
 - JAA(A)
-    - Damage reduced on projectiles: 8 > 6
+    - Damage decreased on each projectile from 8 to 6
     - Can transition faster
     - Has forward or backwards momentum with 6 or 4
 - JAAA(A)
-    - Damage reduced: 12 > 10 (TODO: Is this vanilla now?)
     - Can transition faster
     - Has forward or backwards momentum with 6 or 4
 - JAAAA(X) added as JX when having 75% meter